Gui-Sitton/Gui-Sitton/README.md

 - 📄 Know about my experiences [www.linkedin.com/in/guilhermesitton](www.linkedin.com/in/guilhermesitton) and https://flowcv.me/guilhermesitton

-- ⚡ Fun fact **I Studied in the USA as a Student-Athelte and also I'm Brazilian, but I have Italian citizenship.**
+- ⚡ Fun fact **I Studied in the USA as a Student-Athelte and also I'm Brazilian and I have Italian citizenship.**

   <img align="right" alt="Data" width="400" src="https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif">